 • Unwillingness to make compromises with the other person.

-How Easy is It to Recognize the Abuse?
+How Easy Is It to Recognize Emotional Abuse?

-Unfortunately, for many individuals out there involved in a relationship that could be considered abusive, emotional abuse can be very challenging to recognize because the aggressors know very well how to manipulate people.
-The perpetrators often do anything they can to control their victims by making them question themselves, doubt their own experiences, or even feel ashamed and guilty for what has happened/is happening.
+Unfortunately, for many people in potentially abusive relationships, emotional abuse can be very challenging to recognize because aggressors know exactly how to manipulate others.
+Perpetrators often do anything they can to control their victims by making them question themselves, doubt their own experiences, or even feel ashamed and guilty for what has happened or is happening.
 As a result, people who experience psychological abuse often suffer silently in confusion, not knowing what to do for months, years, or even decades.

 Remember that knowledge is power.
-That is exactly why understanding how unhealthy the cycle of emotional abuse is can empower a person to recognize emotional abuse easily and start fighting against it.
+That's exactly why understanding how unhealthy the cycle of emotional abuse is can empower a person to recognize it more easily and start fighting back.

-If individual spots any of the above-mentioned signs within their familial or professional relationship, they can and should seek help whenever they are ready.
-Only the victim of emotional abuse themselves can decide when to take action and what course of action best suits them.
-In any case, it is essential to share their feelings and thoughts with a therapist or just with someone they trust.
-It can be anybody who can help them retake control over their life, build back up their inner resilience and a sense of self.
+If an individual spots any of the signs mentioned above within their familial or professional relationships, they can and should seek help whenever they're ready.
+Only the victim themselves can decide when to take action and what course best suits them.
+In any case, it is essential to share their feelings and thoughts with a therapist or someone they trust — anyone who can help them regain control over their life and rebuild their inner resilience and sense of self.

 Healing and Recovery